nwillc/genfuncs/README.md

 var IllegalArguments = fmt.Errorf("illegal arguments")
 ```

-NoSuchElement error is used by panics when attempts are made to access out of bounds\.
+NoSuchElement error is used by panics when attempts are made to access out of bounds.

 ```go
 var NoSuchElement = fmt.Errorf("no such element")